Skip to main content

 Conclusion: A Balanced Approach to Technology

 Digital minimalism and analogue maximalism underscore the need for balance in tech-saturated lives.
+This isn't neo-Luddism or a return to the past.
+It's a rational choice to align daily practices with actual values, rather than surrendering agency to algorithms.
 Combining digital tools with analogue practices fosters mindfulness, creativity and greater well-being.
+The future isn't about less technology or more—it's about the right technology, used the right way.